LumberjackUsingMath/webserver/README.md

 3. I used an REST API via Python once
 4. I did not know the HTTP protocol

-Now I know all of them.
+Now, I know all of them.
 So, thank you very much for the challenge.